 (4) All of your affiliates.

+(b) Your submission must also identify any of the paragraphs in § 180.730(a) that do not apply to you.

-(b) If you fail to disclose this information, or provide false information, the Federal agency taking the action may seek further criminal, civil or administrative action against you, as appropriate.
+(c) If you fail to disclose this information or provide false information, the Federal agency taking the action may seek further criminal, civil, or administrative action against you, as appropriate.

 § 180.735 Under what conditions do I get an additional opportunity to challenge the facts on which the suspension is based?

-(a) You as a respondent will not have an additional opportunity to challenge the facts if the suspending official determines that—
+(a) As a respondent, you will not have an additional opportunity to challenge the facts if the suspending official determines that:

-(1) Your suspension is based upon an indictment, conviction, civil judgment, or other finding by a Federal, State, or local body for which an opportunity to contest the facts was provided;
+(1) Your suspension is based upon an indictment, conviction, civil judgment, or other findings by a Federal, State, or local body for which an opportunity to contest the facts was provided;

-(2) Your presentation in opposition contains only general denials to information contained in the Notice of Suspension;
+(2) Your presentation in opposition contains only general denials to the information contained in the Notice of Suspension;

 (3) The issues raised in your presentation in opposition to the suspension are not factual in nature, or are not material to the suspending official's initial decision to suspend, or the official's decision whether to continue the suspension; or